h2oai/db-benchmark/README.md

 Repository for reproducible benchmarking of database-like operations.
 Benchmark is mainly focused on portability and reproducibility, there was no *production tuning* made.
 Initial benchmark setup is meant to compare scalability both in data volume and data complexity.
-Multi-node applications has been disabled, to re-enable them check git history for child commit of `21b1b367a587e6281ca86d3ccba5348a4a11213f`.

 Tasks:
   - [x] join